ARCHIVED-mean-stack/session-8/README.md

         function (err, numberAffected) {
             if (err) return console.log(err);
             console.log('Updated %d pirates', numberAffected);
-            return res.send(202);
+            return res.sendStatus(202);
         });
 }
 ```

 Notice the updates variable storing the req.body. req.body is useful when you want to pass in larger chunks of data such as a single JSON object.
-Here we will pass in a JSON object following the schema of only the model's properties you want to change.
+Here we will pass in a JSON object (following the schema) of only the model's properties you want to change.

 The model's update() takes three parameters: